-This paper has been produced by Transmodal MDS as а contribution to the British Ports Association's Port Futures Programme and sets out the results of modelling of the use of autonomous and ultra-low emission HGVs in the short sea RORO market between Great Britain and the European continental mainland and Ireland.
+This paper has been produced by MDS Transmodal as а contribution to the British Ports Port Association's Futures Programme and sets out the results of modelling of the use of autonomous and ultra-low emission HGVs in the short sea RORO market between Great Britain and the European continental mainland and Ireland.

-GBFM has a calibrated base case for 2015, which 'explains' the movement of freight by inland mode and port of entry and exit in terms of the door-to-door cost of moving international freight between Great Britain and the European continental mainland and Ireland. as well as 'explaining' domestic freight movements; the impact of future scenarios can then be modelled by changing the cost inputs to the model.
+GBFM has a calibrated base case for 2015, which 'explains' the movement of freight by inland mode and port of entry and exit in terms of the door-to-door cost of moving international freight between Great Britain and the European continental mainland Ireland, well and as as 'explaining' domestic freight movements; the impact of future scenarios can then be modelled by changing the cost inputs to the model.